hgcl/clara-le/src/posts/fermentation-behind-the-scenes.md

 [^1]: Actually, fermentation also occurs in other interesting cases.
 For instance, during intense exercise, Mammalian muscles will undergo fermentation and transform some of those stored sugars into energy and lactic acid as a by-product.
 I now finally understand why my arms hurt after an intense climbing session!
 [^2]: An anaerobic environment has no oxygen.
 [^3]: A lot of cheeses are also made with rennet, a set of enzymes, that will also divide the milk into curds and whey.
 The bonus effect is that the curds will be less fragile and more gel-like.
+[^4]: Yeast for wine primarily comes from the skin of grapes, where it naturally adheres as the fruit grows.
+Depending on the winemaker decision, a commercial yeast can also be added to the fermentation process for a more controlled result.
-[^4]: This explains the strongest non-fortified wines have an alcohol level of 15–16%.
+[^5]: This explains the strongest non-fortified wines have an alcohol level of 15–16%.
 If the percentage is higher than that, your wine is definitely fortified — in other words, extra alcohol has been added on top.
-[^5]: A counter example is the Chablis wine that also uses Chardonnay grapes.
+[^6]: A counter example is the Chablis wine that also uses Chardonnay grapes.
 A Chablis wine doesn't go through malolactic fermentation, and the result is therefore very crisp, mineral, with unripe apple flavors.
-[^6]: Choosing a controlled malolactic fermentation step also avoids this fermentation to occur once the wine has been bottled — making the drink slightly sparkling.
+[^7]: Choosing a controlled malolactic fermentation step also avoids this fermentation to occur once the wine has been bottled — making the drink slightly sparkling.
 This in-bottle fermentation is sometimes a distinct characteristic, like for Vino Verde, a sparkling Portuguese wine.
-[^7]: Carbon dioxide is heavier than oxygen.
+[^8]: Carbon dioxide is heavier than oxygen.
 As it saturates the tank, oxygen is pushed out from the tank through a one-way valve.
-[^8]: They like oxygen.
+[^9]: They like oxygen.